luci/recipes-py/doc/workflow.md

 incompatible changes which require non machine creatable patches downstream, [Use a flag](#Use-a-flag).

 If your change is dangerous, please [Use a flag](#Use-a-flag).
-“Dangerous” means the author, infra people, or reviewers are scared about this breaking bots.
+"Dangerous" means the author, infra people, or reviewers are scared about this breaking bots.
 This is ultimately up to your discretion, but please be thoughtful.

 Otherwise, just use the
 [Autoroller](#Autoroller).